stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 - Currently we have both [`AssertLockHeld`](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/sync.h#L79) and [`LockAssertion`](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/sync.h#L357) and it is confusing what the differences are between them and when each should be used.

 - AssertLockHeld is currently used haphazardly in the code.
 The developer notes [recommend](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#threads-and-synchronization) that it is used every place that EXCLUSIVE_LOCK_FUNCTION is used, but the recommendation is not enforced or consistently followed.
 (There is also disagreement about whether the recommendation is useful on its merits.
-The asserts may help with readability and may help detect bugs during development when compiling locally, but they add verbosity to the code and catch fewer errors than the static checks enforced by the project's QA)
+The asserts may help with readability and may help detect bugs during development when compiling locally, but they add verbosity to the code and catch fewer errors than the static checks enforced by the project's CI)

 - LockAssertion class is using the [EXCLUSIVE_LOCK_FUNCTION](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html#acquire-acquire-shared-release-release-shared-release-generic) acquire annotation incorrectly: ["please don't use ACQUIRE when the capability is assumed to be held previously"](https://reviews.llvm.org/D87629#2272676)